yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_3/policy.md

 1. Obtain recipient_user_id (required), event_type (required: 'system_alert', 'approval_update', etc.), message (required), sender_user_id (optional), and channel (optional: notification channel, defaults to 'system').
 2. Call retrieve_user to validate the existence of the recipient account.
-3. Call send_notification to create and dispatch the notification record.
+3. Call transmit_notification to create and dispatch the notification record.
 4. Create an audit entry with register_new_audit_trail.

 **Halt, and use escalate_to_human if you receive the following errors; otherwise complete the SOP:**